-The appointment will be subject to the rules governing civil servants and politics.
+During the term of employment, the officer will be subject to the rules governing public servants and politics.

-Ethics in Public Office Acts 1995 and Standards in Public Office Act 2001
+Ethics in Public Office Acts

-The provisions of these Acts apply, as appropriate, to this position.
+The Ethics in Public Office Acts will apply, where appropriate, to this appointment.

 Personnel Code

 Further details and circulars regarding these terms and conditions can be found in An Cod Pearsana and are available on the following web site www.circulars.gov.ie.